 Generally speaking it is UK law that the time limits which are given in the law of the country where the accident happened will be applied even though the claim is brought in this country.
 If your solicitor does not know this and know what the time limits are in different countries then you might find your claim fails before it even begins if it is brought too late.
 At Bray & Bray we will ensure this does not happen.

-Contact our specialists in accidents abroad
+Contact our specialist accidents abroad solicitors

 If you, or a member of your family, have been injured following an accident abroad either when working abroad or on holiday, we can help you make a claim – call us now on 0116 254 8871 to discuss your case.